piali96/TheGalleri/README.md

 To-do:

-1. An Native Android application replicating the idea of the web app
+1. A Native Android application replicating the idea of the web app
 2. Form Validation
 3. User integration + Login